 See an example of a backstory behind this piece:

 Check out the backstory behind 5 Brand Archetypes in COVID Times

 But don’t expect a windfall an hour after you set your NFT tent.

 Top performers in NFT land tend to be those who have already established notoriety, healthy level of influence, followers, and a clear marketing strategy.

 I totally get if I’ve just pushed into an open door and you’re already a happy NFT camper.
 If so, consider this as an exercise in how our marvelous storytelling mind works in evaluating new information 🙂

-If all that NFT talk is new to you and I was able to spike your interest, in the following weeks I’ll share more practical advice straight from the VSI’s gallery trenches.
+If all that NFT talk is new to you and I was able to spike your interest, check my next story: How to Create Your First NFT? with a ton of practical advice straight from the VSI’s gallery trenches.